Edmontosaurus mummy SMF R 4036: Supposed aquatic lifestyle and posture

-In his 1911 account on the discovery of the mummy, Charles Hazelius Sternberg noted that the sprawling posture of the preserved hind limb is comparable to that of the AMNH mummy, and suggested that this could have reflected the original posture of the living animal — in contradiction with skeletal mounts of the time, which often showed more erect limbs.
-Sternberg noted: "He walked liked [sic] a lizard, with body close to the ground and tail dragging out behind."
+In his 1911 account on the discovery of the mummy, Charles Hazelius Sternberg noted that the sprawling posture of the preserved hind limb is comparable to that of the AMNH mummy, and suggested that this could have reflected the original posture of the living animal—in contradiction with skeletal mounts of the time, which often showed more erect limbs.
+Sternberg noted: "He walked like a lizard, with body close to the ground and tail dragging out behind."
+In 1968, Bakker showed that dinosaurs had erect limbs, and in 1970, Peter Galton showed that hadrosaurids had horizontal trunks and tails that were held clear off the ground.